drcscodes/drcs.codes/docs/ai/slides/probabilistic-inference.md

 ## Approximate Inference for Bayesian Networks

 Exact inference in large Bayesian networks is intractable, so we need approximate inference methods.
-The mothods we'll learn are randomized sampling agorithms, a.k.a., **Monte Carlo** algorithms.
+The methods we'll learn are randomized sampling agorithms, a.k.a., **Monte Carlo** algorithms, a.k.a., **stochastic simulation**.
 They work by

 - generating random events based on the probabilities in the Bayes net and
 - counting up the different answers found in those random events.